The Oblates of Mary Immaculate

 He came from the stock of French nobility, but offered his life to God as a priest, and as the leader of a small band of priests who set about restoring the damages done to the faith of the French peasants by the bloody and anti-Christian French Revolution.

-In his own lifetime his Oblates (i.e. men who offer themselves to God through Mary Immaculate) had grown to a 4500-strong Religious Congregation in the Church, and were missionaries in the pagan civilised countries of Europe, among the races of Africa and with the new settlers in the Americas.
+In his own lifetime his Oblates (i.e. men who offer themselves to God through Mary Immaculate) had grown to a 4500-strong Religious Congregation in the Church, and were missionaries in many countries of Europe, throughout Africa and with the new settlers in the Americas.
 The Oblates came to Australia in 1894, just 34 years after their founder, who became Bishop de Mazenod of Marseilles in France, had died.
-He was declared Blessed by Pope Paul VI and, in a wonderful celebration on December 3rd, 1995, at which this College was represented, he was declared a SAINT for the whole Church - and a mentor, guide and protector of youth - by Pope John Paul II.
+He was declared Blessed by Pope Paul VI and, in a wonderful celebration on December 3rd, 1995, at which this College was represented, he was declared a SAINT for the whole Church – and a mentor, guide and protector of youth – by Pope John Paul II.

 The Oblate Feasts

 On this day in 1826 the Oblates became a Religious Congregation in the Church when Pope Leo XII officially recognised them.
 On that occasion he declared that the Oblates were “the specialists at the most difficult missions” on account of the zeal they had already shown to carry out their programme and motto:

 “He sent me to bring the Good News to the poor”